 General Motors Plan All Electric Line-Up By 2023

-General Motors (GM) CEO Mary Barra announced this month that GM sees the future as “…zero crashers, zero emissions, and zero congestion”.
+General Motors (GM) CEO Mary Barra announced the future as “…zero crashers, zero emissions, and zero congestion”.

-Vice president of General Motors, Mark Ruess sais, “Although that future won’t happen overnight, GM is committed to driving increased usage and acceptance of electric vehicles through no-compromise solutions that meet our customers’ needs”.
+Vice president of General Motors, Mark Ruess says, “Although that future won’t happen overnight, GM is committed to driving increased usage and acceptance of electric vehicles through no-compromise solutions that meet our customers’ needs.”
 By 2023, they are planning on launching at least another 20 all-electric vehicles.
-The manufacturer also states in their press release, that two of those vehicles will be introduced in the next 18 months.
 These will be based on the learnings of the Chevrolet Bolt EV, which is Chevy’s all-electric vehicle that was named 2017 Car of the Year by MotorTrend.

 What about trucks?